Web API v1¶

 Sessions and notifications¶

-Sessions and notifications are used to keep track of information about visitor interaction that is sent to eSales via the Web API.
+Sessions and notifications are used to keep track of information about visitor interaction that is sent to Elevate via the Web API.
 This information is used to enable personalisation and to improve recommendations and more.

-For more details about Notifications, see the Sessions and Notifications page.
+For more details about Notifications, see the Sessions and notifications page.

 Recommendations and best practice¶